 Meteorological data was first collected in Brooms Barn in 1963.
 Fewer variables are measured than at Rothamsted and Woburn.
 Rainfall averages 612mm (1963-2008).
 Mean annual temperature 1964-2008 was 9.9°C. Dew point, wind run, sunshine hours, vapour pressure and relative humidity have also been measured and/or calculated.
 Data from 1982 is available in e-RA.

-All daily data can be extracted using the e-RA Data Extraction Tool.
-The following datasets are available:
+The following sets of daily data can be extracted using the e-RA Data Extraction Tool.
+Preview sets of data are also available

-Hourly data for Rothamsted from 2004 only is available from the e-RA Curators.
+Hourly data for Rothamsted from 2004 is available from the e-RA Curators.

 Chemical inputs in rain and dry deposition Since the 1850s, inputs in rain at Rothamsted have changed considerably.
 Inputs of acidity (H+ ions) are small; less than 0.1 kg ha-1yr-1 up to the 1950s, they reached a maximum of 0.4 kg ha-1yr-1 in the 1970s and are now about 0.2 kg ha-1yr-1.
 In contrast, other inputs, such as sulphate, nitrate or ammonium can be much larger.
 Inputs of sulphate-S were about 5 kg ha-1yr-1 in the 1850s, reached a maximum of 65 kg ha-1yr-1 by 1980 and, after a dramatic decline, associated with decreasing emissions from power stations and a decline in heavy industry, are now about 5 kg ha-1yr-1.
 Inputs of nitrate- and ammonium-N in rainfall were 1 and 3 kg ha-1yr-1, respectively, in 1855, and increased to 8 and 10 kg ha-1yr-1 in 1980; since then they have declined to 5 and 3 kg ha-1yr-1, respectively.
 Estimates of N in dry deposition are available for the last 20 years.
 In 1996, it amounted to 34 kg N ha-1yr-1; about three times that in rainfall.
 The total input, for wet and dry deposition, of 43 kg N ha-1yr-1 agrees well other estimates; calculated total inputs ranged from 30-50 kg N ha-1yr-1 during the late 20th century.
 We estimate that, in the mid-1850s, total N inputs were about 10 kg ha-1yr-1.